kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

-* The academic works proposing AuthKEM (KEMTLS) contains an in-depth technical discussion of and a proof of the security of the handshake protocol without client authentication [KEMTLS].
+* The academic works proposing AuthKEM (KEMTLS) contains an in-depth technical discussion of and a proof of the security of the handshake protocol without client authentication [SSW20].

-* The work proposing the variant protocol [KEMTLSPDK] with pre-distributed public keys (the abbreviated AuthKEM handshake) has a proof for both unilaterally and mutually authenticated handshakes.
+* The work proposing the variant protocol [SSW21] with pre-distributed public keys (the abbreviated AuthKEM handshake) has a proof for both unilaterally and mutually authenticated handshakes.

 * We have proofs of the security of KEMTLS and KEMTLS-PDK in Tamarin.
-[KEMTLS-TAMARIN]
+[CHSW22]

 * Application Data sent prior to receiving the server's last explicit authentication message (the Finished message) can be subject to a client